BenyH/Shield.Docs/docs/deploymentguide.rst

 	*figure 11: Default Policy*

 The System Default policy is displayed in the dedicated row (in green) in the upper section of the Policies table.
-You may need to use the “Toggle View” option in order to see it.
+You may need to use the `Toggle View` option in order to see it.

 To update an option within the default policy, click the dropdown list for the required option and set the required default value.